robhanlon22/gen-dsp/README.md

 - Daisy: requires `arm-none-eabi-gcc` cross-compiler; first clone of libDaisy requires network access and `git`; v1 targets Daisy Seed only (no board-specific knob/CV mapping)
 - Circle: requires `aarch64-none-elf-gcc` (or `arm-none-eabi-gcc` for Pi Zero) cross-compiler; first clone of Circle SDK requires network access and `git`; output-only (no audio input capture); single-plugin mode requires manual GPIO/ADC code for parameter control; multi-plugin mode (`--graph`) supports linear chains and arbitrary DAGs (fan-out, fan-in via mixer nodes) but no buffers
 - Web Audio: requires Emscripten SDK (`emcc` on PATH); buffer loading not yet supported (browser file I/O is async/platform-specific)
+- Standalone: requires curl (for miniaudio.h download on first build)
+- AUv3: macOS only; requires full Xcode (not just Command Line Tools) for the CMake Xcode generator; host app must be run once to register the extension with PluginKit
+- Csound: requires Csound headers (`csdl.h`); MYFLT is double in Csound 6/7, so there is a float-to-double conversion cost per sample
 - Graph frontend: requires pydantic >= 2.0; simulation additionally requires numpy >= 1.24; Daisy, Circle, and VCV Rack platforms not yet supported for graph sources

 ## Requirements